timdoherty/front-end-test-driven-development-v2/README.md

 ### Objective
 In our final step we'll put sit and finish on our fully tested application and make it look like a Youtube player

+### TODO
+- CSS and markup adjustments for fit and finish
+- Try to refactor the look and feel of your application while keeping your tests green!